hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/033_vedic_religious_ideals.md

 and expanded infinitely and made responsible for everything in the universe.
 One particular idea is taken as the support, in which everything rests and exists, and that support has become all this.
 So on with various ideas.
-They tried this method with Prâna, the life principle.
+They tried this method with Prāna, the life principle.
 They expanded the idea of the life principle until it became universal and infinite.
 It is the life principle that is supporting everything; not only the human body, but it is the light of the sun and